-Criterion 1) The Project's Ability to Achieve Multiple Mitigation Objectives a.
-Restores or improves more than one ecological function or system;
+Criterion 1) The Project's Ability to Achieve Multiple Mitigation Objectives

 The following seven mitigation objectives are identified in the ILFP instrument (p.
 42).
 This project meets the five objectives in bold, each of which is described in detail below.